Qheuss/Orange-Pi-5B-Guide/static-ip.md

 ### If you lose network connectivity:

-Connect a monitor and keyboard to your Orange Pi and:
+Connect a monitor and keyboard to your device and:

 1. Check your configuration file for typos
 2. Verify that the gateway IP is correct